 What's the next trend in syndication?

-How has consolidation affected your day-to-day business?
+How has consolidation affected your day-to-day operations?

 Where will syndication be in 10 years?

 I think there may be something called multiplatform syndication, but I think there will always be an opportunity to create a network by aligning stations or platforms so that you expand your reach and you can exploit whatever the piece of content is.

 The smarter way to stay on top of broadcasting and cable industry.
 Sign up below.

 Thank you for signing up to Broadcasting & Cable.
 You will receive a verification email shortly.

 There was a problem.
 Please refresh the page and try again.